x7007x/pinterest-downloader/README.md

 # pinterest-downloader

 This Python library allows you to search for images on Pinterest and download them asynchronously.
-It uses asynchronous programming to efficiently search and download multiple images concurrently.
+It uses asynchronous programming to efficiently search

 ## Features